19hours/sg-statutes/Acts/Co-operative Societies Act.md

 ### Cancellation of registration

-89\.—(1) When the affairs of a society, in respect of which a liquidator has been appointed, have been wound up or, where no liquidator has been appointed, after 2 months from the making of a winding-up order under section 83 by the Registrar or after confirmation of the order on appeal, the Registrar shall make an order cancelling the registration of the society and the society shall be dissolved and shall cease to exist as a body corporate from the date of the order.
+89\.—(1) When the affairs of a society, in respect of which a liquidator has been appointed, have been wound up or, where no liquidator has been appointed, either 2 months after the making of a winding-up order under section 83 by the Registrar or after confirmation of the order on appeal, the Registrar shall make an order cancelling the registration of the society and the society shall be dissolved and shall cease to exist as a body corporate starting on the date of the order.

+[Act 3 of 2018 wef 10/04/2018]

-(2) The claim of a creditor or a member of the society who has not received what is due to him under the approved scheme of distribution shall be proscribed when 2 years have elapsed from the date of cancellation of registration, and a notice of closure of liquidation and cancellation of registration shall be published in theGazette.
+(2) The claim of a creditor or a member of the society who has not received what is due to him under the approved scheme of distribution shall be proscribed 2 years after the date of cancellation of registration, and a notice of closure of liquidation and cancellation of registration shall be published in theGazette.

+[Act 3 of 2018 wef 10/04/2018]

 (3) Any moneys remaining after the application of the funds to the purposes specified in section 88 and any sums unclaimed after 2 years under subsection (2) shall not be divided among the members, except in the case of the liquidation of a secondary society or a co-operative apex organisation, but shall be carried to the Co-operative Societies Liquidation Account kept by the Registrar.

+(3A) Despite subsection (3) —

+(a) where the members of a society have approved at a general meeting prior to the winding up of the society that all or any part of the remaining moneys of the society and unclaimed sums (if any) mentioned in that subsection (collectively called the relevant surplus) be applied to one or more charitable purposes or donated to one or more charities; and

+(b) the Registrar has approved that the whole or part of the relevant surplus be applied to all or any of those charitable purposes or donated to all or any of those charities (as the case may be),

+the whole or part of the relevant surplus approved by the Registrar is not to be transferred to the Co‑operative Societies Liquidation Account, but must be applied or donated in accordance with the Registrar’s approval.

+[Act 3 of 2018 wef 10/04/2018]

-(4) A sum carried to the Co-operative Societies Liquidation Account shall be kept in this Account for at least 2 years.
-Out of the Co-operative Societies Liquidation Account such sums may be transferred to the Central Co-operative Fund, or applied generally for the furtherance of co-operative principles in such manner, as the Minister may determine from time to time.
+(4) Any moneys or sums transferred to the Co‑operative Societies Liquidation Account may be utilised for all or any of the following purposes as the Minister may from time to time direct:

+(a) for transfer to the Central Co‑operative Fund;

+(b) for the costs of engaging a statutory manager or statutory adviser appointed under section 94(1) or 94A(1), including (but not limited to) the remuneration or fee of the statutory manager or statutory adviser, and any disbursements reasonably incurred in the performance of the duties of the statutory manager or statutory adviser;

+(c) for the resolution of financial instability in, or an imminent serious threat to the financial stability of, a credit society or a class of credit societies;

+(d) for the costs of and in relation to the liquidation of a society in a particular case;

+(e) generally for the furtherance of co‑operative principles in such manner as the Minister may determine.

+[Act 3 of 2018 wef 10/04/2018]

 (5) The interest accruing in respect of any sum carried to the Co-operative Societies Liquidation Account in accordance with subsection (3) may be applied for such of the purposes specified in subsection (4) as the Minister may from time to time direct.

+(6) In this section —

+“charitable purpose” means a purpose which is exclusively charitable according to the law of Singapore;

+“charity” means a charity as defined in section 2(1) of the Charities Act (Cap.
+37), whether or not registered under that Act.

+[Act 3 of 2018 wef 10/04/2018]

 ### Surcharge and attachment

-90\.—(1) Where in the course of an audit of a society held under this Act, in the course of an inquiry held under section 79, or in the case of an examination of books under section 80, or in the course of the winding up of a society it appears that a person who has taken part in the organisation and management of the society or any past or present officer of the society has misapplied or retained or become liable or accountable for any money or property of the society or has been guilty of misfeasance or breach of trust in relation to the society, the Registrar may, on his own motion, or on application of the liquidator or any creditor or contributor, examine the conduct of that person and make an order requiring him to repay or restore the money or property or any part thereof with interest at such rate as the Registrar thinks just or to contribute such sum to the assets of the society by way of compensation in regard to the misapplication, retainer, misfeasance, dishonesty or breach of trust and the order shall be enforced in the same manner as if the order had been a judgment of a District Court.

-[23/2008]
+90\.—(1) The Registrar may, on the Registrar’s own motion, or on the application of the liquidator, or any creditor or member, of a society —

+(a) examine the conduct of a person who —

+(i) has taken part in the organisation and management of the society, or is a past or present officer of the society; and

+(ii) appears, from the course of any relevant proceeding —

+(A) to have misapplied, retained or become liable or accountable for any money or property of the society; or

+(B) to be guilty of misfeasance or breach of trust in relation to the society; and

+(b) make an order requiring that person —

+(i) to repay or restore the whole or any part of the money or property, with interest at such rate as the Registrar thinks just; or

+(ii) to contribute such sum to the assets of the society by way of compensation for any matter mentioned in paragraph (a)(ii)(A) or (B).

+[Act 3 of 2018 wef 10/04/2018]

+(1A) An order of the Registrar made under subsection (1) is enforceable in the same manner as a judgment of a District Court.

+[Act 3 of 2018 wef 10/04/2018]

 (2) This section shall apply notwithstanding that the act is one for which the offender may be criminally responsible.